Continuous Relaxations for the Traveling Salesman Problem: Acknowledgments

-The authors thank Prof.~Keld Helsgaun for discussions related to the Lin--Kernighan heuristic and his software and also Dr.~Mirko Hessel-von Molo and Steffen Ridderbusch for discussions related to the approach.
+The authors thank Prof.~Keld Helsgaun for discussions related to the Lin--Kernighan heuristic and his software and also Dr. Mirko Hessel-von Molo and Steffen Ridderbusch for discussions related to the approach.
+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) and Space and Naval Warfare Systems Center, Pacific (SSC Pacific) under Contract No. N6600118C4031.